thomasfermi/Algorithms-for-Automated-Driving/book/Introduction/intro.md

 ---
 ```

 Each chapter of this (mini-)book guides you in programming one important software component for automated driving.
-Currently, this book contains two chapters: **Lane Detection**, and **Control**.
+Currently, this book contains three chapters: **Lane Detection**, **Control** and **Camera Calibration**.
 You will implement software that
 * detects lane boundaries from an image using deep learning
 * controls steering wheel and throttle to keep the vehicle within the detected lane at the desired speed
+* find the extrinsic parameters of the camera to make things more consistent.

 The software you will write is in python, and you will apply it in the [open-source driving simulator Carla](https://carla.org/).
 Ideally, your computer is powerful enough to run Carla, but if it is not, you can still work through the exercises using a simplistic simulator I created for this course.
 I recommend to work through the chapters in order, but each chapter is self-contained and can be studied on its own.